 - Programming is for the PC/Mac™ only, and has no function on game consoles.

 - The Trackball is not supported by the 360 X-Adapter™.
 You may, however, be able to use the trackball in the USB port of your console directly.

 - 4-player: If your console only has 2 USB ports you will need to use a USB hub to connect for 4-players.

-There is a guide button lableed with an 'X' on the 360 adapter itself.
+There is a guide button labeled with an 'X' on the 360 adapter itself.

 There is a headset jack on it for headsets.

-To access the Xbox Menu during gameplay, simply press Bacj+Start on the X-Arcade.
+To access the Xbox Menu during game play, simply press Back+Start on the X-Arcade.
 You can also press and hold Back+Start to access the system menu.

 OPERATION WITH GAME CONSOLES

 On gaming consoles, the unit operates just like a standard gamepad with buttons assigned to the arcade buttons.